pangolinjs/core/README.md

 Located in `src/js`.
 Output to `dev/js`, `prev/js` or `dist/js`.

-JavaScript files are concatenated in the following order: First files from `libraries`, then from `functions` and lastly from `components`.
-Within these folders the order is alphabetical.
-Subfolders are supported as well.

-Files from `functions` and `components` are transpiled with [Babel](https://babeljs.io/) and the ES2015 preset.
-ESLint is configured for ES2015 aswell, see `gulp/eslint.json` and [ESLint rules documentation](http://eslint.org/docs/rules/) for more options.

-All third-party stuff should be placed inside the folder `src/js/libraries`.
-Babel and ESLint ignore files in this folder to prevent errors.
+JavaScript files are bundled together with [Browserify](http://browserify.org/) and transpiled with [Babel](https://babeljs.io/) and the ES2015 preset.
+[ESLint](http://eslint.org) checks if the code follows common standards.
+Global [ESLint rules](http://eslint.org/docs/rules/) are set in `.eslintrc.json`.
+Per-file rules can be set with comments (e.g. `/* eslint no-console: "off" */`)

+Browserify follows the same `require()` and `modules.exports` system Nodes uses.
+This makes loading npm modules very easy.
+The example setup in `src/js` provides a brief overview of the capabilities.

-*The development task runs ESLint and generates sourcemaps.
+*The development task generates sourcemaps.
 The preview and production tasks uglify the source.*

 ### HTML